 In 1952, voters returned Ibáñez del Campo to office for another six years.

-In 1953, Chile hosted the first FIBA World Championship for Women, finishing the tournament with the silver medal.
+In 1953, Chile hosted the first FIBA World Championship for Women and finished the tournament with the silver medal.

 In 1958, Jorge Alessandri succeeded Ibáñez del Campo, bringing Chilean conservatism back into power democratically.

-In 1959, Chile hosted the FIBA World Championship where the national team won a second bronze medal.
+In 1959, Chile hosted the FIBA World Championship and won a second bronze medal.

-In 1962, Chile hosted the FIFA World Cup where the national football team finished third.
+Chile hosted the 1962 FIFA World Cup, where the national football team finished third.

-In 1964, Christian Democrat Eduardo Frei Montalva's presidential election initiated a period of major reform.
+In 1964, Christian Democrat Eduardo Frei Montalva was elected president, initiating a period of major reform.

-By 1967, Eduardo Frei encountered increasing opposition from leftists and conservatives regarding his reforms.
+By 1967, Frei encountered increasing opposition from leftists and conservatives regarding his reforms.

-In the 1970 election, Senator Salvador Allende of the Socialist Party of Chile achieved a partial majority in a plurality of votes.
+In 1970, Senator Salvador Allende of the Socialist Party of Chile achieved a partial majority in a plurality of votes in a three-way contest.

 In 1971, Pablo Neruda received the Nobel Prize for Literature.

-In 1972, the Convention concerning the Protection of World Cultural and Natural Heritage was established.
+In 1972, the Convention concerning the Protection of World Cultural and Natural Heritage occurred.

 On May 26, 1973, Chile's Supreme Court unanimously denounced Allende's disruption of the legality of the nation.